sdslabs/sdslabs.github.com/_posts/2022/2022-01-27-recruitment-drive-2022.md

 ## Syntax Error

-Syntax Error is a campus-level hackathon conducted by us where students come up in teams and work together to build some amazing applications from scratch.
+Syntax Error is a campus-level hackathon conducted by us where students form teams and work together to build some amazing applications from scratch.

 We call first-year students who are placed in the top 3 teams in the overall category for a direct interview.